Tables, bounds and graphics of short linear codes with covering radius 3 and codimension 4 and 5: A leximatrix algorithm to obtain parity check matrices of covering codes

-It is important that \textbf{for prime $q$, length $n$ of a leximatrix code and the form of the leximatrix $H_n$ depend on $q$, $r$, and $R$ only}.
+\textbf{For prime $q$}, the following holds: \textbf{length $n$ of a leximatrix code and the form of the leximatrix $H_n$ depend on $q$, $r$, and $R$ only}.
 No other factors affect code length and structure.
 Actually, assume that after some step a current matrix is obtained.
 At the next step we should remove from our current list all columns that are linear combination of $R$ or less columns of the current matrix.
 For prime $q$ and the given $r$ and $R$, the result of removing is unequivocal; hence, the next column is taken uniquely.

-For non-prime $q$, the length $n$ of a leximatrix code depends on $q$ and on the form of the primitive polynomial of the field.
-In this work, we use primitive polynomials that are created by the program system MAGMA \cite{MAGMA} by default, see Table A. In any case, the choice of the polynomial changes the leximatrix code length unessentially.
+For non-prime $q$, the length $n$ of a leximatrix code depends on $q$ and on the primitive polynomial of the field.
+In this paper, we use primitive polynomials that are created by the program system MAGMA \cite{MAGMA} by default, see Table A. In any case, the choice of the polynomial changes the leximatrix code length unessentially.

 By the leximatrix algorithm, if $R=1$, we obtain the $q$-ary Hamming code.
 If $R=2$, we obtain a quasi-perfect $[n,n-r,4]_q2$ code; for $r=3$, such code is an MDS code and corresponds to a complete arc in $\mathrm{PG}(2,q)$.
 If $R=3$, we obtain a quasi-perfect $[n,n-r,5]_q3$ code; for $r=4$, such code is an MDS code and corresponds to a complete arc in $\mathrm{PG}(3,q)$; for $r=5$, it is an Almost MDS code.